Backtracking is an implementation of Artificial Intelligence.

 and Alpha-beta pruning)

-Computers are better than humans in most mind games.
+Computers are stronger than humans in most mind games.

 You'll only have chance chance against the computer when you find variants that

 are cut off by the Alpha-beta algorithm,

 There are different approaches (each with its own advantages):